About

 As a human with a neurotypical brain I like to share how bees are grounding and bring a special sensory experience and my new world (after becoming a beekeeper) is a testament to the power of honeybees.

 I am a member of the Tennessee Beekeeper Association (TBA), the Southwestern Ohio Beekeeping Association (SWOBA).
-I am working on my Master Beekeeper certification at the University of Montana.
+I also attend beekeeping meetings at ChattUBC.
+I am working on my Master Beekeeper certification at the University of Montana and currently hold the Journeyman-level certification.

 I currently have 38 hives across 2 counties in Eastern Tennessee.
 All of my colonies are filled with feral, rescued bees.
 I’ve rescued bees from all sorts of places!
 A 100-year old column, the middle of a street, a junkyard truck, trees, middle of the street, on a curb, in owl boxes, in bushes, and from eves of people’s homes.
 If you want to see me in action, follow my Instagram page.
 Here are a few photos taken of my apiaries.